yatima1460/Drill/.github/ISSUE_TEMPLATE/bug_report.md

 Which distro do you have?

 **Build Version**
 - Appimage?
 CLI?
 GTK?
+NWjs?
 Which version?

 **Describe the bug**
 A clear and concise description of what the bug is.